Khasawneh-Lab/PE_parameter_selection/README.md

 ## Download

 The python script for these functions is provided in this GitHub Repo.
+In the current state, each method is provided as a seperate function for download.

 ## Usage